getporter/docker-mixin/examples/docker-mixin-test/README.md

 them in as credentials, you need to add the credentials section in the yaml.
 You need to run [porter credentials generate](https://porter.sh/cli/porter_credentials_generate/) and specify where the values come from.
-Then, when you run [porter install](https://porter.sh/cli/porter_install), pass in the credentials by doing --cred or -c followed by the name of the credential set.
+Then, when you run [porter install](https://porter.sh/cli/porter_install), pass in the credentials by doing --cred or -c followed by the name of the credential set, for example `porter install --cred mycreds`.

 ## Dockerfile-cookies
 This dockerfile was created to show how you can use docker build within a